-Adult Basic Education (ABE) Meridian Community College's (MCC's) ABE program provides adults the opportunity to develop and build the basic skills necessary to function more effectively as members of society through improved educational skills, English language acquisition, high school equivalency completion, work-force readiness, and transitional skills for post-secondary education.
+Adult Education (AE) Meridian Community College's (MCC's) AE program provides adults the opportunity to develop and build the basic skills necessary to function more effectively as members of society through improved educational skills, English language acquisition, high school equivalency completion, work-force readiness, and transitional skills for post-secondary education.
 To be competitive in today's work environment, it is essential that individuals prepare themselves in a multitude of areas (math, reading, writing, communication, teamwork, computer skills, etc.).
 In MCC's ABE program, students will receive instruction needed to establish a solid foundation in these skills and abilities.
-Services are provided at no cost (with the exception of GED testing) to students and are provided in a variety of formats that include group instruction, individualized instruction, and technology-aided instruction.
-The ABE Program is housed in the Ralph E. Young, Jr. Center for Adult Basic Education, located on MCC's campus.
+Services are provided at no cost (with the exception of HSE testing) to students and are provided in a variety of formats that include group instruction, individualized instruction, and technology-aided instruction.
+The AE Program is housed in the Ralph E. Young, Jr. Center for Adult Basic Education, located on MCC's campus.
 Program faculty can be contacted at 601-484-8796.

-ABE/GED classes Individuals may enroll at the Ralph E. Young, Jr. Center for Adult Basic Education for free ABE/GED classes.
-During enrollment, students take a diagnostic test to establish a baseline of strengths and weaknesses.
-Students are then assigned to a class based on their initial skill level and abilities.
-Classes emphasize the skills necessary to not only pass the four parts of the GED test, but also adequately develop necessary employability skills.
-Classes are taught at the Ralph E. Young center and several locations throughout the community.
+AE/HSE Prep classes Individuals may enroll at the Ralph E. Young, Jr. Center for Adult Basic Education for free AE/HSE classes.
+During enrollment, students are given a diagnostic test to determine a baseline of strengths and weaknesses.
+Students are then enrolled in the Smart Start Pathway, a class that offers them an opportunity to achieve a National Career Readiness Certificate (NCRC).
+In this class students also learn components within the pathway: Career Awareness, Necessary Skills, and Basic Skills.
+Afterwards, students are assigned to HSE prep classes based on their initial skill level and abilities.
+These classes emphasize the skills needed to be successful in passing any one of the HSE tests.
+The MIBEST Program and Workforce classes are also available for active eligible Adult Ed students.
+Classes are taught at the Ralph E. Young Center and several locations throughout the community.
 Classes are offered in the morning, afternoon, and evening.
-Students seventeen (17) years of age are eligible to attend classes and must provide an official drop/withdrawal form confirming they are no longer enrolled in secondary school.
-Students eighteen (18) years of age and older are not required to provide official drop/withdrawal forms.
+Students sixteen and seventeen (16 & 17) years of age are eligible to attend classes but must provide an official drop/ withdrawal form confirming they are no longer enrolled in secondary school.
+All students, especially those 18 and over, are encouraged to have some form of government issued identification.